htpkbs/splotch/README.md

 # Overviews

 A split keyboard with a layout inspired by the [Iris](https://keeb.io/products/iris-keyboard-split-ergonomic-keyboard) and through-hole components inspired by the [plaid](https://github.com/hsgw/plaid).
 It may or may not be easier to find keycap sets that fit this layout with the correct legends (most base GMK sets should work, with the addition of space keys).
+It also has a rotary encoder on the right half.

 # Key Layout

-The key layout looks like this.
+The key layout looks like this (rotary encoder not included).
 (Thanks to [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/) for the image.)

 ![Key layout](assets/layout.png)